zaus/forms-3rdparty-integration/README.md

 [Contact Form 7:** 3rdparty Integration]: http://wordpress.org/extend/plugins/contact-form-7-3rd-party-integration/ "CF7 Integration"

 ## Upgrade Notice ##

+### 1.4.6 ###
+PHP 5.4 errors with (deprecated) passing arguments by reference should be fixed.
+Please submit a [GitHub issue](https://github.com/zaus/forms-3rdparty-integration/issues) in addition to making a support forum request if something is broken.

 ### 1.4.5 ###
 You may need to configure the 'failure message', or at least refresh and save the admin settings, to avoid PHP 'empty index' warnings.